pumikiPum/00004_LearnAngular/demo00001/README_StepByStep.md

 git commit -m "Add demo2 Angular 10.0.5 app" git push

-note:
+note: on main branch
+first created empty repo on git for angular then pulled the branch work locally to create project cd to the folder to contain the project ng new <demoXX} --directory={demoXX}
-to generate comonnet          cd to the directory and run: ng generate component <name>
+to generate comonnet under y (usually under the coponent that contains it or shared) cd to y the directory and run: ng generate component <name>

+code: component, app
+READMe

+test locally
+ng build
+ng serve

+make sure you have git ignore
+git branch
+git status
+git add .
+git status
+git commit -m "message"
+git push origin main
+git status
+git log --oneline
+see the commit in github